EDUCBA

 Directories

-Directories in Unix have name, path, files, and folder.
+Directories in Unix have names, path, files, and folders.
 Rules for both files and folders are the same.
-These are stored in the up-side-down hierarchical tree structure.
+They reside in a hierarchical tree structure with an upside-down arrangement.
 The main working flow of directories is as follows.

 • Displays home directories.